 2016 started with new and very succesful productions in collaboration with video maker Luca Scarzella for Tosca and with set and lighting designer Gianni Carluccio for Les Huguenots, both at Theater Kiel.
 In June he was invited again to the Grand Théâtre de Genève, to direct Verdi’s Falstaff.

 In 2017 he will continue his collaboration with Asian artists, directing the Taiwanese Yi Xin Opera Company for a musical adaptation of a Marivaux comedy: Ai Meng Long - Ren Meng Long (Le jeu de l’amour et du hasard) that will be performed in Taipei’s famous Zhong Shan Tang Theater from September 15th to 17th during the Taipei Arts Festival in 2017.

-In 2018, under his direction, the contemporary opera Compound Eye Man based on a novel by Taiwanese writer Wu Ming-Yi will be part of the opening productions of the new built Taipei Performing Arts Center.
+In 2018, under his direction, the contemporary opera Compound Eye Man based on a novel by Taiwanese writer Wu Ming-Yi was part of the opening productions of the new built Taipei Performing Arts Center.
 The same production has been revived in April 2020 at National Taichung Theatre.